 We have not identified property and equipment by segment since these assets are shared or commingled.
-We evaluate the carrying value of long-lived assets, including property and equipment, whenever events, changes in business circumstances or our planned use of long-lived assets indicate that their carrying amounts may not be fully recoverable or that their useful lives are no longer appropriate.
+We evaluate the carrying values of long-lived assets, which include property and equipment and right-of-use assets, whenever events, changes in business circumstances or our planned use of long-lived assets indicate that their carrying amounts may not be fully recoverable or that their useful lives are no longer appropriate.
 If these facts and circumstances exist, we assess for recovery by comparing the carrying values of long-lived assets with their future net undiscounted cash flows.
 If the comparison indicates that impairment exists, long-lived assets are written down to their respective fair values based on discounted cash flows.
 Significant management judgment is required in the forecast of future operating results that are used in the preparation of unexpected undiscounted cash flows.

-As of December 31, 2019 and 2018, there were no events or changes in circumstances which indicated that the carrying amount of our Asset Group might not be recoverable.
-No impairment charges for long-lived assets were recorded during the years ended December 31, 2019, 2018 and 2017.
+As of December 31, 2020 and 2019, there were no events or changes in circumstances which indicated that the carrying amount of our Asset Group might not be recoverable.
+No impairment charges for long-lived assets were recorded during the years ended December 31, 2020, 2019 and 2018.